adobe/open-development-template/Process.md

 timeline our team [exerts less mental energy][better-docs] when common questions are answered via documentation.

+## Increase Predictability

+Everyone appreciates structure, order and predictability, and the [goal of a healthy process is to define structure so order is maintained and predictability is increased][process-myth].

 # What To Document?

-The core question to answer is "how do we do work?"
+The core question to answer is "how do we do work?" - but the [real value comes from also documenting _why_][process-myth].
 There are usually several aspects to this question that can be answered, but it is worth thinking about what are the _most_ valuable answers.
 Start small.
 A good rule of thumb is document the questions that newcomers typically ask often.
 [Slow is okay.
 Steadily is imperative][document-agency].
 The environment changes and thus the process(es) need to change, and your team can't approach this with a one-and-done mentality.
-Pay extra attention to questions and feedback brought up by "outsiders" - having less context is helpful when identifying barriers to entry and involvement, and the whole point in documenting our processes is to make it easy for others to get involved.
+Pay extra attention to questions and feedback brought up by "outsiders" - having less context is helpful when identifying barriers to entry and involvement, and [the whole point in documenting our processes is to make it easy for others to get involved](README.md#goals).

+[Healthy process is process that can defend itself][process-myth].
+Every time we add process we need to be able to explain why and what benefits it brings.

 There are certain more definitive aspects of a software project that absolutely should be documented: